TeachingUndergradsCHC/modules/Architecture/gpu_memory_hierarchy/README.md

     An implementation that doesn't use tiling
   * [Skeleton of tiled matrix multiply](./incomplete_tiled_matrix_mult.cu):
     A version partially converted to using tiling
+    (A completed version is available to instructors upon request.)

 All material available for download from the [ToUCH git repository](https://github.com/TeachingUndergradsCHC/modules.git)